-Apple detectives in Washington discover 7 varieties previously thought lost
+7 apple varieties previously thought lost have been located

 The Ivanhoe, described as having green or slightly yellow skin with reddish blush, was found west of Pullman at the site of what was once the Pullman Country Club.

-The Eper apple variety was found 20 miles (32 kilometers) north of Colfax, Whitman County.
+The Eper apple variety was found 20 miles (32 kilometers) north of Colfax.
 The apple is small with greenish-yellow skin and red stripes.
 It is believed to be one of 34 fruit varieties imported from Hungary in the 1890s by the U.S. government and obtained by George Ruedy, owner of the Colfax Nursery in Colfax.

-The Iowa Flat, a yellow apple with red blush and red streaks, was found near Orchard Avenue in Moscow, Idaho.
+The Iowa Flat, a yellow apple with red blush and red streaks, was found near Orchard Avenue in Moscow.
 It most likely originated in Iowa and in 1901 appeared in an experimental orchard in Farmdale, Illinois.

 Other varieties were found near Salem and the community of Flora in Oregon and in Waitsburg in Walla Walla County.